tylerjaquish3/ffb/README.md

 - rosters table, NYG and NYJ are grouped
 - fun facts current season margin doesnt update new_leader
 - make current season load faster
+- week 1 2021 rosters were updated on mysql but not sqlite

 # Ideas